Bluto's: Reception

 Bluto's ranked sixth on The Oregonians list of the best new restaurants of 2022.
 The newspaper's Michael Russell recommended ordering "as much souvlaki, flatbread and hummus as you can eat".
 He later included the business in the newspaper's 2025 list of the 21 best restaurants in southeast Portland.
 Russell also ranked Bluto's number 37 in The Oregonians 2025 list of Portland's 40 best restaurants.

 Andrea Damewood included the hummus in the Portland Mercurys "best bites" in Portland in 2022.
 Emily Harris and Meira Gebel included Bluto's in Axios Portlands overview of the city's best soft serve ice cream.
-Bluto's was a runner-up in the Best Mediterranean Restaurant category of Willamette Week's annual 'Best of Portland' readers' poll in 2024.
-Hannah Wallace included the business in Condé Nast Traveler's 2025 list of Portland's 23 best restaurants.
+Bluto's was a runner-up in the Best Mediterranean Restaurant category of Willamette Weeks annual 'Best of Portland' readers' poll in 2024.
+It was a finalist in the same category in 2025 and 2026.
+Hannah Wallace included the business in Condé Nast Travelers 2025 list of Portland's 23 best restaurants.